tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ![Connectivity settings dialog](images/connectivity_settings.png)

-### Programmatically reading the device Phone Number, if you wish to leave the phone number input as part of app's responsibility
+### Programmatically reading the device Phone Number

+If you're trying to create a even more magical phone number verification experience you can make the phone number input part of app's responsibility

 One option is to use [Play Services auth-api-phone library](https://developers.google.com/identity/sms-retriever/request#1_obtain_the_users_phone_number) hint picker that prompts the user to choose from the phone numbers stored on the device and thereby avoid having to manually type a phone number.

 ## Troubleshooting

+### Mobile Data is Required

 Don't forget the SubscriberCheck validation requires the device to enable mobile data.

+### Check the HTTP Logging Output

 Because we have attached a *HttpLoggingInterceptor* you can use adb logs to debug your SubscriberCheck:

 ```code